jsimpso81/WPIlibMathLabVIEW_Examples/README.md

 - **Create Trajectory Using Trajectory Library**

-	Create a trajectory using the trajectory library routines and write it to a CSV (comma separated value) file that can be copied to a RoboRIO and read by the robot code.
+	Create a trajectory using the trajectory library routines and write it to a CSV (comma separated value) file and/or a JSON file that can be copied to a RoboRIO and read by the robot code.
 The trajectory is created by:

 	1. Defining robot properties
 	1. Defining drive system constraints